thomaspinckney3/cs4501/Project3.md

 mounts the file directories inside `<your_file_path>` onto the `/app` directory in the container.

 - Docker containers exit when their main process finishes.
 To prevent containers from immediate exit, I tell each container to run mod_wsgi-express on startup.
-If I want to interactively log into the container I later run 'docker exec -it name /bin/bash' where name is the container name I want to start a shell in.
+  If I want to interactively log into the container I later run `docker exec -it name /bin/bash` where name is the container name I want to start a shell in.
   This is accomplished by docker compose `command` option:
 ```YAML
 models:
    image: tp33/django: